BrianLimMJ/ID_Assignment3/README.md

 ### 11/2/2021 :
 - Remove footer for about.html and contact.html
+- Modify Nav bar to go to contact.html

 # Acknowledgement
 #### We received inspiration for this project from: